 The third of these possibilities is most likely to be the response of those challenged to explain this passage.
 But this is where the sharp point of the Gospel needs to be recognized.

 Today’s passage was not included in Matthew’s Gospel account so that we could wag our fingers at those in our own lives who resemble the scribes and Pharisees.
 Rather, we need to hold their lives up to ours, and see to what extent we mirror them.
-We might like Jesus always to be a teddy bear, but more often than not we need Him not to be.
+We might like Jesus always to be a teddy bear, but more often than not we need Him for our own sakes not to be.